 Finally, a word about ‘Tortuosa’.
 This entry contains one of the greatest number of synonyms of any cultivar listed here.
 It is a highly variable entity and its expression is hugely influenced both by the style of propagation and its deployment in the garden or landscape.
-A top-grafted specimen will form a tree only a few meters tall, but with a very wide-spreading domed canopy, like the examples at the Sir Harold Hillier Gardens which are illustrated here.
-A shoot of such a plant grafted low would, on the other hand, be more likely to form a very low growing mat, scarcely over a meter tall, but spreading out in the guise of a groundcover shrub.
+A top-grafted specimen will form a tree only a few meters tall, but with a very wide-spreading domed canopy, like the examples at the Sir Harold Hillier Gardens, Hampshire, which are illustrated here.
+A shoot of such a plant grafted low would, on the other hand, be more likely to form a very low growing mat, scarcely over a metre tall, but spreading out in the guise of a groundcover shrub.
 An extraordinary plethora of names have been assigned to cover the multitude of variation that exists within ‘Tortuosa’, but we have taken a very wide view of the application of this name and have placed the vast majority of ‘dwarf’ or otherwise contorted forms into synonymy, excusing only a handful of clones where there is a compelling case to do so.

 A similarly pragmatic approach to many other groups of undeniably similar cultivars may well follow in due course.